aubreymoore/OccuTree/README.md

 * All taxa with GBIF occurrence records from Guam
 * Insects with GBIF occurrence records from Guam

 Source code is provided as a Jupyter Notebook (Python) which can be run for free on Google Colab.
-A tutorial shows how to create an interactive tree for all taxa on Guam which have GBIF occurrence records.
+A tutorial is provided.